Calculator

 588 1080

-Whether best-before date, weight information or ingredient list, for many of our customers the subsequent printing of their labels is an important issue.
+Whether best-before date, weight information or ingredient list, subsequently printing on their labels is an important issue for many of our customers.

 We have carried out this field test for all our standard materials, which can be selected in our calculator.
 Both a wax and a resin ribbon were used.
 The direct thermal paper was imprinted using the direct thermal method without a ribbon.

-The following table summarises which ribbon was used with which material and how the field test result turned out (click to enlarge & download)
+The following table summarises which ribbon was used with which material and how the field test result turned out (click to zoom in & download)

 meto-print-test.label.co.uk